No injuries when Amtrak derails while arriving in Chicago

-CHICAGO (AP) — Amtrak officials say three cars derailed when a train carrying about 200 passengers arriving in Chicago from the East Coast.
+CHICAGO (AP) — Amtrak officials say three cars derailed when a train carrying about 200 passengers from the East Coast arrived in Chicago.

-Amtrak spokesman Marc Magliari says he has no reports of any serious injuries from the Monday morning incident.
+Amtrak spokesman Marc Magliari says he has received no reports of any serious injuries from the Monday morning derailment.
 He says the train was switching from track to track when three cars in the middle of the eleven-car train lost contact with the track.

 Officials say train No. 49 was arriving in Chicago from New York and Boston.